-If you are looking to build size and strength, both the leg press and squat have their time and place in your training program.
+If building muscle and strength in your legs is your goal, both the leg press and barbell squat have their time and place in your training program.
 Some lifters decide to do one over another, and some like to incorporate both in order to outweigh the positives and negatives of each movement.

-But, what is the difference between the leg press and squat?
-The leg press and squat work the quads similarly, but the squat allows you to activate other muscle groups, including your core, glutes, hamstrings, and back.
-Therefore, the leg press can isolate quads more directly, whereas the squat target multiple muscles at once.
+So, how do you compare: leg press vs squat?
+The leg press and squat work the quads similarly, but squats activate other muscle groups, including your core, glutes, hamstrings, and back.
+It also increases your hormone response and improves power more than leg presses.
+But the leg press can isolate quads more, is good for beginners, and doesn’t require a spotter.

 What’s The Difference Between Leg Press And Squat?

-Whether you’re powerlifter, bodybuilder, Olympic weightlifter, or just someone who wants to build lower body size and strength, the leg press and squat exercises should be some of your go-to exercises.
+Whether you're a powerlifter, bodybuilder, Olympic weightlifter, or just someone who wants to build lower body size and leg strength, the leg press and squat exercises should be some of your go-to exercises.

-The leg press is an easier exercise to learn since there’s less motor control involved.
-What this means is that you don’t have to think about where your body is in space as the movement is fixed within the range of motion set by the leg press machine.
+The leg press is easier to learn since less motor control is involved.
+This means that you don't have to think about where your body is in space as the movement is fixed within the range of motion set by the leg press machine.